 How Is Cannabis Ordered For Delivery?

-Generally, payments are executed the same way they would be in store.
+Generally, payments are executed the same way they would be in-store, that is, without credit cards.
 Most companies collect cash at delivery, while a smaller number use cashless ATMs and other means of cannabis payment processing at the point of sale.

 Dispensary eCommerce Sites